fbpx

 A Louisiana court issued a $36.7 million verdict in 2021 for a mesothelioma victim.
 The lawsuit was against Level 3 Holdings, Inc., and the victim was a former welder and pipefitter, two occupations linked to regular asbestos exposure.

-Louisiana is considered a favorable state for victims of asbestos exposure.
+Louisiana is often considered a favorable state for victims of corporate wrongdoing.
 Many multi-million-dollar verdicts have emerged from courts in this state.

 Asbestos Lawsuit Ends in Verdict for Libby Miner